AdaCore/gnatstudio/docs/users_guide/navigation.rst

 .. index:: plug-ins; methods.py

 :menuselection:`References --> Methods of *entity*`

-  This submenu is only visible if you have activated the plug-in :file:`methods.py` (which is the case by default), and when you click on a tagged type or an instance of a tagged type.
-This menu lists all the :index:`primitive operations` or :index:`methods` of that type, and you can therefore easily jump to the declaration of any of these operations.
+  This option is only visible if you activated the plug-in :file:`methods.py` (which is the default) and when you click on a tagged type or an instance of a tagged type.
+It lists all the :index:`primitive operations` or :index:`methods` of that type, allowing you to jump to the declaration of any of these operations or methods.

 :menuselection:`Browsers --> *Entity* calls`
-  Open or raise the :index:`call graph` browser on the specified entity and display all the subprograms called by *entity*. :ref:`Call_Graph`.
+  Open or raise the :index:`call graph` browser on the specified entity and display all the subprograms called by it. :ref:`Call_Graph`.

 :menuselection:`Browsers --> *Entity* calls (recursively)`
   Open or raise the call graph browser on the specified entity and display